 With respect to this type of penetration testing, a goal can be defined any number of ways, and can encompass the many domains of information security; such as network security, application security, physical security and user awareness.
 As an example, we have tested against objectives such as the following:

-- Is it possible to access to card payment data? - Can personally identifiable information (PII), which could impact on GDPR, be compromised? - Is it possible to gain access to a specific, high value host on a network or access a segregated or highsecurity network or physical location? - Is it possible to achieve unauthorized access to an operational technology (SCADA / ICS) networks from an adjacent IT, corporate network or the Internet?
+- Is it possible to gain unauthorized access to payment card data? - Can personally identifiable information (PII), which could impact on GDPR, be compromised? - Is it possible to gain access to a specific, high value host on a network or access a segregated or highsecurity network or physical location? - Is it possible to gain unauthorized access to an operational technology (SCADA / ICS) network from an adjacent IT, corporate network, or the Internet?

-In order to satisfy those objectives, BSI use the methodologies from each of the corresponding assessment types as applicable, so for example, the "Is it possible to access to card payment data?" objective, the testing team could have combined application testing, network infrastructure testing and perhaps mobile application testing (depending upon the use-case) as the means to achieve that objective.
+In order to satisfy those objectives, BSI consultants use the methodologies from each of the corresponding assessment types as applicable.
+For example, the "Is it possible to gain unauthorized access to payment card data?" objective, the testing team could have combined application testing, network infrastructure testing and perhaps mobile application testing (depending upon the use-case) as the means to achieve that objective.

 Similarly, for "Is it possible to gain access to a specific, high value host on a network or access a segregated or high-security network or physical location?", the testing team would have employed social engineering techniques in the form of physical security testing to first obtain unauthorized access to the target building, office or object, then, network infrastructure testing to attempt to access the target host or network.